- What is a cyber range

 Why are states developing cyber ranges?

-A number of US states are building their own cyber ranges.
+Many US states are building their cyber ranges.
 The reasons vary, but aside from economic stimulus, which is one side benefit,

 cyber ranges help states train people for work in defending their own vulnerable digital assets.